HarvestProfit/react-programming-task/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-This project gives you an API to hid that allows you to create/update/manage a few different resources, via an authenticated API.
+This project gives you an API to hit that allows you to create/update/manage a few different resources, via an authenticated API.

 You should [Create a React App](https://github.com/facebook/create-react-app) that can:
 - Handle authentication (you can create a user to authenticate with as part of the API)